 SKYWARN™ is a nationwide program of spotters that report severe weather to the National Weather Service.
 Anyone can become a SKYWARN™ spotter for the National Weather Service, all you have to do is attend one of our Spotter Training Sessions.
 There is no charge for the training.

-SKYWARN™ training sessions are held throughout our area of responsibility based on demand...generally from late winter through spring.
+SKYWARN™ training sessions are held throughout our area of responsibility based on demand.
+SKYWARN training sessions for Severe Convective Weather (Thunderstorms, Tornadoes, Flash Floods, etc.) are conducted from March through May.
+SKYWARN training sessions for Winter Weather are conducted from September through November.
 The basic training session provides a brief overview to the National Weather Service (the organization and our responsibilities), the equipment we use (including capabilities and limitations), and basic severe weather meteorology (including how thunderstorms, severe thunderstorms and tornadoes form).
 Training sessions last about two hours.

 Attendees are instructed what types of severe weather the National Weather Service is interested in hearing about and are given an 800 telephone number for 24 hour access make reports directly to the NWS forecasters.

 Jon Hitchcock -- Jon.Hitchcock@noaa.gov -- SKYWARN™ Focal Point, WFO Buffalo